aptech/docs/docs/_file_dir.rst

 Remarks
 -------

+-  If `__FILE_DIR` is run inside a program file with either ``F4`` or by selecting **Run Selected Text** from the context menu, it will work the same as if run in a file.
--  `__FILE_DIR` is only available for use inside a program file.
-It cannot be used at the GAUSS command prompt.
+-  `__FILE_DIR` can be run at the command prompt.
+However, since it is not inside a file it will return the current working directory.
+-  `__FILE_DIR` makes sharing code with other people or other computers easier.
+See the next point for more details.
 -  A common use of `__FILE_DIR` is to locate a data file which is in the same directory as the code file, but may not be the current working directory.
 For example, the GAUSS example file :file:`gmmfitiv_auto.e` is